cvs-health/android-compose-accessibility-techniques/doc/content/TextAlternatives.md

 )
 ```

+Note: _Never_ use the empty string for a `contentDescription`.
+If done in an isolated image, an empty `contentDescription` will cause TalkBack to announce "Unlabeled.
+Image", creating an accessibility issue.
+If done when the image is grouped with other content, TalkBack will not announce them, but these empty contentDescriptions will change the semantics tree and thus affects jUnit UI automations tests.

 ## Avoid redundancy in grouped content

 Informative non-text content that is redundant with adjacent text content should be grouped with that text content, rather than given a redundant `contentDescription`.
 Using `Modifier.semantics(mergeDescendants = true) { }` on the enclosing group layout (and nulling out the non-text content's `contentDescription`) is the simplest way to achieve this.